roderiklagerweij/LeanAnalytics/README.md

 # Lean Analytics SDK

-A lean and light SDK for easily tracking application events by hooking them up to your favourite analytics SDK.
-Currently only event supported is the start of a new screen (activity).
+A lean and light SDK for easily tracking application events by supplying you the hooks so can connect them to your favourite analytics SDK.
+Currently supported events:
+* Start of a new screen (activity)
+* Click on a clickable view

-Basically, this does what Firebase does out of the box, however, if you cannot or do want to use Firebase analytics then this SDK might work for you.
+Basically, the first point is what Firebase does out of the box, however, if you cannot or do want to use Firebase analytics then this SDK might work for you.

+Note: intercepting view clicks uses reflection and therefor has no guarentees whatsoever to continue working in the future.

 ## Setup